 Currently the group is made up of: School Council, R.E.
 Ambassadors, School Travel Ambassadors, Digital Leaders and French Ambassadors.

-In Year 5/6 School Council representatives are also responsible for leading the development of the School Travel Plan.
+In Year 3/4 School Council representatives take on the role of School Travel Ambassadors and assist with our TFL Stars Travel Plan.

 Prayer written by the School Council